 Slippers are provided by the host.
 If you are not wearing socks, it is polite to bring a fresh pair of socks to wear after removing your outdoor shoes because entering someone's house barefoot is not considered well mannered, although acceptable in informal situations.
 Slippers can generally be worn anywhere indoors except when entering rooms with tatami floor.
 Remove your slippers before stepping onto tatami and place them neatly outside the tatami room.

 Furthermore, separate toilet slippers are often provided for use inside washrooms.
 The regular slippers are left outside the door when using the washroom.
 Don't forget to remove your toilet slippers after usage, a common faux pas among foreign travelers.
 See our toilet page for more details about how to use Japanese toilets.

 Beyond the genkan, it is advisable to carry wheeled suitcases instead of pulling them - especially inside tatami rooms - in order to keep the floor clean and avoid damaging the sensitive tatami mats.
 Generally, be careful when placing or moving around luggage on tatami mats (and wooden floors) in order not to damage the floor.
 Some lodgings prefer luggage not to be placed onto tatami mats, altogether.

 The policy on indoor photography at tourist spots differs from place to place.
 Most temples and shrines prohibit taking pictures inside worship halls.
 As for museums and historic buildings, the policy differs widely.
 Some allow photography, but others prohibit flash photography or any type of photography, altogether.
-Some tourist spots also prohibit the use of tripods and monopods.
+Some tourist spots also prohibit the use of tripods, monopods and selfie sticks.
 Look for signs and ask the staff if in doubt.